Feo's Stuff HORROR / THRILLER / MYSTERY

 Back in 1986, this movie came out starring two Oscar winning actors whose careers were not on the skids.
 Why they chose to act in this little movie is any one's guess.
 On the other hand, screen veteran Rory Calhoun had made quite a new name for himself just a few years earlier with his indie release of MOTEL HELL, which became a surprise hit.
 Hit status never befell THE KINDRED, despite the star power.
 That said, THE KINDRED is a low budget flick and the kind of B-Grade movie that just captures my heart.

-THE KINDRED is a lost gem these days.
-A made for cable movie, it is difficult to find as a rental let alone new.
-Don't be looking for this one in DVD anytime soon.
+THE KINDRED is also a lost gem these days.
+A made for cable movie*, it is difficult to find as a rental let alone new.
+Don't be looking for this one on DVD anytime soon.

 Despite the orders from Ma, young Hollins can't help but try and discover what his old Mater was up to first, before destroying her work.
 So he decides to make a weekend of it and invites his underlings along to the beach house.
 They turn on the power and Merry Mishaps ensue.

-The dual Writing and Directing Team of Stephen Carpenter (THE DORM THAT DRIPPED BLOOD, SOUL SURVIVORS) and Jeffrey Obrow (THE DORM THAT DRIPPED BLOOD, LEGEND OF THE MUMMY) went their seperate ways after their mutual 1991 disaster of Dean Koontz: SERVANTS OF TWILIGHT in 1991.
-But for all of its missteps, THE KINDRED is a engrossing, horrific, cool little Horror movie.
+Loosely based on the H.P.
+Lovecraft inspired story by August Derleth, the dual Writing and Directing Team of Stephen Carpenter (THE DORM THAT DRIPPED BLOOD, SOUL SURVIVORS) and Jeffrey Obrow (THE DORM THAT DRIPPED BLOOD, LEGEND OF THE MUMMY) went their separate ways after their mutual 1991 disaster of Dean Koontz: SERVANTS OF TWILIGHT in 1991.
+But for all of its missteps, THE KINDRED is an engrossing, horrific, cool little Horror movie.

 Three Shriek Girls.